ArshaShiri/DevOpsBootcampAWSAssignment/README.md

 **Solution:**

 The Jenkinsfile and dockerfile are added to the repository from the [DevOpsBootcampJenkinsAssignment](https://github.com/ArshaShiri/DevOpsBootcampJenkinsAssignment.git) branch and build on Jenkins is successful.
 Next, the new stage to deploy to EC2 is added.
+Make sure a ssh credential is added to jenkins by the name of ec2-server-key.